 - Keep watering recently planted evergreens during dry spells.

-- Check greenhouses for pests & diseases before bringing in plants to overwinter.
+- Clean greenhouses & check for pests & diseases before bringing in plants to overwinter.
 Keep greenhouses & conservatories ventilated to reduce humidity & fungal diseases.

 - Many standard roses have two budding (graft) points: one just above the roots which is protected from frost by a covering layer of soil, and one at the top where the (flower-bearing) branches attach.
 Ideally pull a black plastic bag (with holes) over the crown and tie around the trunk.

 - Prune hedges especially deciduous hedges that need an extra good cut back.